rburmorrison/bandersnatch-updated-plugin/README.md

 old packages.

-This plugin works by checking if the `upload_time` field in a package's release file is older than a given number of years.
+This plugin works by checking if the `upload_time` field in a package's release file is older than a given number of days, and filtering it out if it is.

 ## Configuration